 The business-type activities long-term debt increased by \$722.8 million.
-The Airport issued \$1.19 billion revenue bonds, of which \$\$96.9 million was used to finance and refinance the redevelopment of airport terminals, construction of Courtyard 3 Connector, renovation of the International Terminal departures level and gate enhancement, extension of AirTrain service to the long-term parking garages and \$292.3 million in revenue refunding bonds was issued to generate an economic gain.
+The Airport issued \$1.19 billion revenue bonds, of which \$896.9 million was used to finance and refinance the redevelopment of airport terminals, construction of Courtyard 3 Connector, renovation of the International Terminal departures level and gate enhancement, extension of AirTrain service to the long-term parking garages and \$292.3 million in revenue refunding bonds was issued to generate an economic gain.
 The Water Enterprise issued \$656.9 million in revenue refunding bonds to generate an economic gain and obtained a loan of \$73.3 million from the State of California to fund its SF Westside Recycled Water Project.
-The Wastewater Enterprise drew-down additional loans of \$1.8 million to fund for various sewer system improvement projects.
-The Municipal Transportation Agency obtained additional bank loan of \$3.8 million for a garage renovation project.
-The Port of San Francisco issued revenue refunding bonds of \$23.8 million to generate an economic gain.
+The Wastewater Enterprise drew-down additional loans of \$1.8 million to fund for various sever system improvement projects.
+The Municipal Transportation Agency obtained additional bank loan of \$3.8 million to generate an economic gain.
 The Laguna Honda Hospital issued refunding certificates of participation of \$89.4 million for debt service savings.
-The increase in debt was offset in the amount of \$1.57 billion in refunded bonds, scheduled debt service payments and bond premium amortization.
+The increase in debt was offset in the amount of \$1.57 billion in refunded bonds, scheduled debt service.